-What Can a Handyman Do in Beaverton, Alabama?
+What Can a Handyman Do Without a License in Beaverton, Alabama?

 In Alabama, most “handyman” work can be done without a state general contractor license only if each job stays under the state’s contractor-license threshold (commonly $50,000) and you do not perform regulated trades (electrical, plumbing, HVAC/gas) that require separate state licenses.
 For work in/around Beaverton, you will typically need a local (city) business license (and possibly a county license if working in unincorporated areas), and you must still pull building permits when the scope triggers permitting even if you are license-exempt.